sagunkhatri/sagunkhatri/README.md

   <summary>:bookmark: Quotes</summary>

   > Never do yesterday what should be done tomorrow.
-  > If at last yo do succeed, never try again.
+  >
-  >Predestination
+  > If at last you do succeed, never try again.

 </details>